Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 You can find recommendations for all of these dorm essentials in our full Dorm Essentials Shopping Guide.

-Most importantly, we strongly recommend against buying a laptop for college until you have specific recommendations from your school for your major.
+Additionally, we strongly recommend against buying a laptop for college until you have specific recommendations from your school from YOUR major at YOUR school.

 More Dorm Planning And Shopping Resources